r57zone/DSAdvance/BINDINGS.md

 Open the `DSAdvance\KMProfiles` folder and copy the `FPS.ini` file, rename it and paste the necessary keys to press.

 ## Stick modes
+The stick modes are specified in the parameters: `LS-MODE` and `RS-MODE`.

 Mode | Value
 ------------ | -------------
 Pressing WASD | `WASD`